crdschurch/crds-net/README.md

 <strong>Protip:</strong> indentation matters in `yaml`.
 Watchout for code formatting that may remove spaces and jack up your frontmatter.

 ## Submodules
-We’re using submodules to share code across multiple repos.
+We're using submodules to share code across multiple repos.
 You can think of a submodule as a repository within a repository.

 ### Setup
-When you first clone a repository with submodules, you’ll need to initialize and the pull in the latest changes.
+When you first clone a repository with submodules, you'll need to initialize and the pull in the latest changes.
 Like so:

 ```bash
     $ git clone git@github.com:crdschurch/crds-net.git